smdocs/my-projects/databases/sqlite/Readme.md

 <b>pager.c</b> - This file contains the "pager" implementation, the module that implements transactions.

 <b>os_unix.c and os_win.c </b>- These two files implement the interface between SQLite and the underlying operating system using the run-time pluggable VFS interface.

+All of the individual C source code and header files (both manually-edited and automatically-generated) can be combined into a single big source file sqlite3.c called <b>"the amalgamation".</b>